dmitrynizh/foilboard/docs/Parameters.md

   <PARAM NAME="Year"  VALUE="2017"/>
 <!-- Params Wing, Stab, Fuse, Mast have these VALUE formats:
-  (1) simple:  VALUE="FOIL CHORD SPAN THICKNESS CAMBER ANGLE POS*" where CHORD SPAN THICKNESS CAMBER ANGLE  - numeric values in meters
+  (1) simple:  VALUE="FOIL CHORD SPAN THICKNESS CAMBER ANGLE POS*" where CHORD SPAN in meters THICKNESS CAMBER in %, ANGLE in degrees
          FOIL - either one of built-tin names or name of data/image file POS* optional distance of part's leading edge (LE)  from the fuselage tip (2) multi-segmented, with equally-spaced chords